jruels/docker-kube-admin/labs/stateful/index.md

 cd ${HOME}/environment/ebs_statefulset
 ```

-### Create ConfigMap
- A ConfigMap  allows you to decouple configuration artifacts and secrets from image content to keep containerized applications portable.
-Using ConfigMaps, you can independently control the MySQL configuration.

 ### Create the mysql Namespace
 We will create a new Namespace called `mysql` that will host all the components.